Arctic Discovery: Svalbard mini-cruise adventure

 Day by day itinerary

-Start your day with a leisurely breakfast before heading out for a guided tour of Longyearbyen, including a visit to the Svalbard Museum – a captivating museum dedicated to the history of Svalbard’s nature, wildlife and the region’s polar exploration.
+Start your day with a leisurely breakfast and enjoy the morning at leisure in Longyearbyen.
+Back at the hotel, lunch is served before you head out on a guided tour, including a visit to the Svalbard Museum – a captivating museum dedicated to the history of Svalbard’s nature, wildlife and the region’s polar exploration.
 You’ll discover exhibits on the indigenous wildlife, including polar bears, and learn about the daring explorers who ventured into this challenging environment.
-Next, visit Camp Barentz for a unique glimpse into the hardships and adventures faced by early Arctic explorers.
+Next, you’ll venture beyond the town’s limits to visit Camp Barentz for a unique glimpse into the hardships and adventures faced by early Arctic explorers.

-Later, embark on the MS Serenissima for the beginning of your cruise expedition.
+In the late afternoon, embark on the MS Serenissima for the beginning of your cruise expedition.
 Originally built as the Harald Jarl for Hurtigruten in 1960, the vessel has been renovated to ensure a comfortable cruising experience, whilst preserving elements of its history, while its total capacity of just 103 guests ensures an intimate, relaxing atmosphere.
-Settle into your cabin as you and sail through Isfjorden, the second longest fjord in Svalbard, observing interesting wildlife and historical sites as they unfold.
+Settle into your cabin as you and sail through Isfjorden, the second longest fjord in Svalbard, looking out for wildlife along the way.

 Stay: MS Serenissima